-Prior to entry in my Classics M.A. program, I wrote as a writing sample a paper about the Roman prefect Sejanus and his alleged conspiracy against Tiberius.
+Prior to entry in my Classics M.A. program, I wrote as a writing sample a paper about the Roman prefect Sejanus and his alleged conspiracy against the emperor Tiberius in 31 CE.
 Both Tacitus and Dio invest extensive portions of their narratives introducing Sejanus and explaining the steps he took in gaining power under Tiberius.
-Whatever Sejanus was planning, it did not come to fruition, as he was executed by Tiberius in 31CE.
+Whatever Sejanus was planning, it did not come to fruition, as he was executed by Tiberius in 31 CE.
 Part of the accusations levied against Sejanus was that he had many allies in the Roman Senate who were helping him in the conspiracy.

-Now, imagine if, after Sejanus’ death, there was no aftermath or followup and the narrative merely moved on to another subject.
-The sequence of events would not at all be logical and would leave many questions unanswered.
+Now, imagine if, after Sejanus’ death, there was no aftermath or follow-up and the narrative merely moved on to another subject.
+This sequence of events would not at all be logical and would leave many questions unanswered.
 Instead, both Tacitus (book 6) and Dio (book 58) spend a considerable amount of narrative space discussing the senators who were accused and condemned for being co-conspirators with Sejanus.
-This makes logical sense, as the event and its instigator were were both of a very important nature and we would not expect that they would merely disappear from a narrative in which they played crucial roles.
+This makes logical sense, as the event and its instigator were were both of a very important nature and we would not expect that they would suddenly disappear from a narrative in which they played crucial roles.

 This sequence of events does not logically make sense, if the Gospels were narrating actual historical events.
 Instead, the Gospels are reporting fantastical legends, where people act in bizarrely symbolic ways and do not rationally respond to what has taken place.
-For this reason, as I explain in my article Let’s Presuppose That Miracles Happen: The Gospel Resurrection Stories Are Still Unworthy Of Belief, the Gospels are not believable accounts, even in a universe where miracles actually happen.
+For this reason, as I explain in my essay “Let’s Presuppose That Miracles Happen: The Gospel Resurrection Stories Are Still Unworthy Of Belief,” the Gospels are not believable accounts, even in a universe where miracles actually happen.
 Actual historical writing is not so abrupt, and reasonable consequences occur after events that are important to the sequence of the narrative .